imvu/bluesteel/README.md

 - **Vertical Bars**

-    If the output of a command is a json string that follows the form below, BlueSteel will show a chart with vertical bars representing the "data" property.
+    If the output of a command is a JSON string that follows the form below, BlueSteel will show a chart with vertical bars representing the "data" property.
 In this case, the "data" field should be a vector of numbers.

     In the case of vertical bars, BlueSteel knows how to stack them to visualize in a single chart many commits.
 This is helpful to see which is the performance across several commits.